opendr-eu/webots-environments/README.md

 - "protos" folder: this directory contains the local PROTO files referenced by the world files of the current project.
 - "plugins" folder: this directory contains the physics plugins used by the current project.
 - "worlds" folder: this directory contains the world files
+3. All the necessary assets (images, custom PROTO files, meshes) should be included.

+Note: if the controller requires additional data to be present (trained models, datasets, etc) to run, these should *not* be included.
+The only requirement is that the world opens without warnings and/or missing assets.

 Example:
 ```